flatironinstitute/finufft/README.md

 `-std=c++11 lib/libfinufft.a -lfftw3 -lm` if you edited the makefile for single-threaded.

 `make examples` to compile and run the examples for calling from C++ and from C.
-See [installation instructions](INSTALL.md) to build the wrappers to high-level languages (matlab/octave, python).
+See [installation instructions](INSTALL.md) to build the wrappers to high-level languages (MATLAB/octave).

 ### Contents of this package